Slavetomints/slavetomints.github.io/markdown/writeups/training/crackmes/babyrev.md

 ## Way 1

 All we need to get the flag is to know the secret code and the password.
-We know the password is compared to `Sup3rS3cr3tP455W0rd\n`, so all we need to enter
+We know the password is compared to `Sup3rS3cr3tP455W0rd\n`, so all we need to enter the first part to get it correct, since when we hit enter the newline is added on.

+But what about the

 ## Way 2
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUyNjI4MjAyOCwyNzUxNTYxMTYsMTI2Mz
-U4NjY0NiwxMTczMzk2NDAwLDYxNzQ0ODQ5N119
+eyJoaXN0b3J5IjpbLTE0MjcxMzkwMzIsMjc1MTU2MTE2LDEyNj
+M1ODY2NDYsMTE3MzM5NjQwMCw2MTc0NDg0OTddfQ==
 -->